March 10: Untarnished

 • Photo Marathon 2017, 2018, 2019.
 MAGNET hosted the Photo Marathon in 2017 and 2018, when 250 participants took nine photos of nine topics all over Melbourne over the course of nine hours.
 In collaboration with Fujifilm, the 2019 event drew over 700 participants.

-• January–February 2019 (31 January–16 February) — Exhibition (title not confirmed from Eventfinda dates).
+• January–February 2019 (31 January–16 February) — Exhibition (title not confirmed).

 • February 2019 — David Hancock, Kuwarddewardde, The Stone Country (book launch and exhibition).
 Photographed and written by Darwin photographer David Hancock, documenting one of Australia’s most inaccessible environments, with Aboriginal rock shelter art spanning more than 60,000 years.